emacsway/emacsway.github.io/_sources/en/django-framework.txt

 ----------

 The huge advantage of Django REST framework is that it is ORM agnostic.
-It has perfect interfacing with Django ORM, but it can easily work with a bare implementation of the Data Mapper pattern which returns a `namedtuple`_ collection for some `Data Transfer Object`_.
+It has perfect interfacing with Django Models, but it can easily work with a bare implementation of the Data Mapper pattern which returns a `namedtuple`_ collection for some `Data Transfer Object`_.
 It also has good integration with `SQLAlchemy`_ in the form of a third-party application `djangorest-alchemy <https://github.com/dealertrack/djangorest-alchemy>`_ (`docs <http://djangorest-alchemy.readthedocs.io/en/latest/>`__).
 See also `discussion of the integration <https://github.com/encode/django-rest-framework/issues/2439>`__.